 Regardless of how this all plays out, it is not a bad thing for shareholders.
 Any takeover will most certainly come at a premium to today’s price and if not, the project is expected to generate $450-500 million in EBITDA yearly once it is fully operational in late 2021.

-In the meantime, Inter Pipeline shareholders can sit back and relax knowing they will reap the benefits.
+In the meantime, Inter Pipeline shareholders can sit back and relax knowing they will reap the benefits and collect a high yielding dividend.
+Speaking of dividends, this Canadian utility company is very close to becoming a Dividend King.

 *Mat Litalien owns shares in Inter Pipeline.